-Big data will be quite disruptive to the future of nearly any business.
-When looking to the future of big data and business there are few things that are certain, but here are some things to consider.
+Big data can be disruptive to the future of nearly any business.
+When looking to the :future of big data and business, consider these factors:

 Privacy Matters.
 Customer privacy and the protection of personal identifying information (PII) is critical to all data collection and analytics.
 It is more regulated than ever before with the passage of GDPR.